Arlet/verilog-65C02-microcode/README.md

 for microcode.

 ## Code
 Code is not complete.
 This is a work in progress.

+* cpu.v module is the top level.
+* alu.v implements the ALU
+* abl.v implements the lower 8 bits of the address bus.
+* abh.v implements the upper 8 bits of the address bus.
+* ctl.v does the instruction decoding and generation of all control signals.

 ### Cycle counts
 For purpose of minimizing design, I did not keep the original cycle count.
 Most of the so-called